sdwowk/ScottsTodo/docs/README.md

 ScottsTodo
+An app that allows you to add to do items to a list
 ==========
+Attributions
 Used Student Picker for as a guideline to build my project.
 Some code was copied.

 Student Picker: Randomly pick students to answer questions